 Please check in with your confirmation at our USS Arizona Memorial Tour desk, located in the Pearl Harbor Visitor Center courtyard.

 This self-guided multimedia narrated tour begins upon check-in and is available in 9 languages.
 English, French, German, Spanish, Japanese, Korean, Mandarin, Italian and Russian.
 This tour will translate the National Park Service’s 23-minute movie documentary into the visitor’s language.
 (Tour is also available in Russian and Italian but does not translate the movie).

 The Audio Tours DO NOT include National Park Service boat tickets to the USS Arizona Memorial or movie.
 Please visit https://www.recreation.gov/ticket/233338/ticket/16 to reserve those tickets.

 Select a date to see a list of times

-There are several restrooms located throughout the visitor center, but there are no public restrooms on the USS Arizona Memorial.
+We have restrooms located throughout the visitor center.
+Please keep in mind that there are NO public restrooms on the USS Arizona Memorial.
+Please plan accordingly.

 The Pearl Harbor Visitor Center has reserved accessible parking in the front parking lot.
-The restrooms, theater, exhibit galleries, bookstore, information desks, drinking fountains, Navy shuttle boats, and USS Arizona Memorial are all fully accessible to visitors in wheelchairs.
+The restrooms, theater, exhibit galleries, bookstore, information desks, drinking fountains, Navy shuttle boats, and USS Arizona Memorial are all fully-accessible to visitors in wheelchairs.